 Something else that requires discipline is to consciously take a moment.
 A moment of silence, reset, contemplation, whatever you want to call it.
 Even if it’s just for 5 or 10 minutes.
 Can be at the office, on the couch, shower, toilet or in my case at small and remote Buddhist temples hidden in Japanese forests.
 Just by myself, alone, knees, arms and forehead on the ground, just be and make contact.
 Many times I’d think about something good, something positive and you’d be amazed of the amount of energy you get and that you did a reset in your thought pattern so you have more control over what’s happening in there.
 Which is, in my case, pretty convenient since I have a dominant alpha monkey screaming in my mind during long cycling days.
 And despite the fact I felt lonely in Japan, these are great moments to be by myself.
 And the more you practice it the stronger the effect.

-So yes I felt lonely.
+So yes like I mentioned I felt lonely.
 I had to say goodbye to somebody special and it really kicked in.
-Poor little man on his bicycle feeling al sad should man up and accept what is.
+Poor little guy on his bicycle feeling al sad should man up and accept what is.
 So I did.
 But acceptance of pain doesn’t take it away, especially when you feel it bad and then you have to find a spot to spend the night when it’s dark, cold and wet.
 Not exactly Ikigai moments but maybe good to finally reach it since it does build character.
 Besides by now I have become an expert on spotting sleeping spots.
-Preferably illigal so the dopamines can also have their moment.
+Preferably illegal so the dopamines can also have their moment.
 A closed construction site, an old temple or a garage that they left open, the ‘radar’ sees it all.

 If you commit to nothing you’ll be distracted by everything.